 Richard Gunderman is Chancellor's Professor of Radiology, Pediatrics, Medical Education, Philosophy, Liberal Arts, Philanthropy, and Medical Humanities and Health Studies at Indiana University.
-He is also John A Campbell Professor of Radiology and in 2019-20 also serves as Bicentennial Professor.
+He is also John A Campbell Professor of Radiology and in 2019-21 serves as Bicentennial Professor.

 He is a ten-time recipient of the Indiana University Trustees Teaching Award, and in 2015 received the Indiana University School of Medicine's inaugural Inspirational Educator Award.
 Dr. Gunderman was named the 2008 Outstanding Educator by the Radiological Society of North America, the 2011 American Roentgen Ray Society Berlin Scholar in Professionalism, and the 2012 Distinguished Educator of the American Roentgen Ray Society.
 In 2012, he received the Alpha Omega Alpha Robert J. Glaser Award for Teaching Excellence, the top teaching award from the Association of American Medical Colleges.
 In 2013, he was the Spinoza Professor at the University of Amsterdam.

-Gunderman is the author of more than 700 articles and has published 12 books, including "We Make a Life by What We Give" (Indiana University, 2008), "X-ray Vision" (Oxford University, 2013), "Essential Radiology" (3rd edition, Thieme, 2014), and "We Come to Life with Those We Serve" (Indiana University, 2017).
-Published in 2019 are "Pediatric Imaging" and "Tesla."
+He is the author of more than 800 articles and has published 15 books, including "We Make a Life by What We Give" (Indiana University, 2008), "X-ray Vision" (Oxford University, 2013), "Essential Radiology" (3rd edition, Thieme, 2014), "We Come to Life with Those We Serve" (Indiana University, 2017), "Pediatric Imaging," and "Tesla."
+In 2020 he published "Contagion" and "Marie Curie."
 He has delivered over 700 keynote addresses, named lectures, and grand rounds presentations.